input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 If you want to make your follower aggregator publicly discoverable, you should:

-1. **Ensure your aggregator is accessible via HTTPS** by setting up Traefik or another reverse proxy with a valid SSL certificate (as described in the [Setup the SSL certificate](#setup-the-ssl-certificate-traefik) section).
+1. **Ensure your aggregator is accessible via HTTPS** by setting up Traefik or another reverse proxy with a valid SSL certificate (as described in the [Set up the SSL certificate](#setup-the-ssl-certificate-traefik) section).

 2. **Register your aggregator in the networks configuration**.
 You can do this by:

    - Opening an issue in the [Mithril GitHub repository](https://github.com/input-output-hk/mithril/issues)
-   - Or by creating a pull request that modifies the [`networks.json`](https://github.com/input-output-hk/mithril/blob/main/networks.json) file and updates the `aggregators` field in the Cardano network you are targeting
+   - Or by creating a pull request that modifies the [`networks.json`](https://github.com/input-output-hk/mithril/blob/main/networks.json) file and updates the `aggregators` field in the Cardano network you are targeting.

    Here is an example command to add an aggregator to the `release-preprod` network configuration: